 The distribution of Pacific lamprey in the Alaska RMU is poorly understood.
-Specimens have been documented near Nome and St. Matthew Island, but are thought to be rare north of the Alaska Peninsula (Mecklenburg et al. 2002; Fig. 3).
+Specimens have been documented near Nome and St. Matthew Island but are thought to be rare north of the Alaska Peninsula (Mecklenburg et al. 2002; Fig. 3).
 Pacific lamprey have been observed in the Gulf of Alaska (e.g., Copper River) and drainages in southeast (e.g., Stikine, Unuk, Chilkat, and Naha rivers) and southcentral (e.g., Copper, Susitna, Kasilof, and Kenai rivers) Alaska.
+The farthest west confirmed documentation of Pacific lamprey in freshwater of Alaska was an adult captured in the Kuskokwim River (J. Baumer, personal communication).
 To date, no comprehensive larval or adult Pacific lamprey surveys have been conducted in the Alaska RMU.
 Unlike areas of the Pacific Northwest (PNW), passage barriers, except for poorly designed culverts, are not believed to be a major threat to Pacific lamprey populations in Alaska because major river drainages remain relatively unobstructed by man-made dams and artificial barriers.
+However, ADF&G regional habitat biologists note the regular captures of lamprey ammocoetes at stream passage projects in Southcentral Alaska.